John Hostettler: Committee assignments

 Hostettler served on the House Armed Services Committee and the Judiciary Committee.

-In 1999, Hostettler was appointed vice-chairman of the Armed Services Research and Development Subcommittee for the 106th Congress.

-In 2003, Hostettler was appointed the Chairman of the Judiciary Committee's Subcommittee on Immigration, Border Security, and Claims.
-He previously served as chairman of the Congressional Family Caucus, and was a member of the conservative Republican Study Committee.
+For 106th Congress, he was vice-chairman of the Armed Services Research and Development Subcommittee, and he was appointed the Chairman of the Judiciary Committee's Subcommittee on Immigration, Border Security, and Claims in 2003.
+He was also formerly a chairman of the Congressional Family Caucus and a member of the Republican Study Committee.

 Legislative activity

 In late 1995, Hostettler was the sponsor of a bill passed by the House to repeal a District of Columbia law that allowed city workers to register domestic partners for health benefits.

 In January 1996, Hostettler was one of 17 Republicans who voted against a legislation supported by House Speaker Newt Gingrich that ended a federal government shutdown.
 After the vote, Gingrich canceled plans to visit Evansville for a fund-raising event for Hostettler.
 Gingrich offered to reschedule, but Hostettler turned him down, saying "I cannot allow my fund raising to be tied in any way to specific votes."
 That November would be Hostettler's closest re-election, against future Evansville Mayor Jon Weinzapfel.

 In June 2000, Hostettler was one of 10 Republicans voting against a prescription drug bill that passed the House 217–214.
 The bill failed in the Senate.

 In June 2001, Hostettler and Congressman Walter B. Jones of North Carolina (another member of the Republican class of 1995) co-authored a bill, H.R.
 2357, to amend the Internal Revenue Code of 1986 to permit churches and other houses of worship to engage in political campaigns without losing their tax-exempt status.
 In October 2002 the bill was defeated in a 178 to 239 vote in the House.

 On July 10, 2002, Hostettler introduced House Amendment 523 to House Resolution 4635, which would have removed the 2% cap on the number of pilots who could be deputized as federal flight deck officers and thus permitted to carry firearms to as well as requiring the Transportation Security Administration to train 20% of all pilots who volunteer for the program within six months of enactment and train 80% by the end of the two-year pilot program.
 There were no cosponsors to his amendment and it failed in a roll call vote.

 On October 10, 2002, he was one of six House Republicans who voted against the Authorization for Use of Military Force Against Iraq Resolution of 2002 that authorized the invasion of Iraq.
 In a speech to the U.S. House on October 8, 2002, invoking St. Augustine's Just War Thesis, the Minutemen, and the Framers of the U.S. Constitution, Rep. Hostettler said that: